Adding GitLab Projects

 Last updated

-First, create a new user that will have access to some or all of your projects, ideally with a name like PRBot
+First, create a new user that will have access to all Projects or Projects in scope of service.

-Once the account is connected, please let us know at support@pullrequest.com and we can configure that account to be the one that your code review feedback is posted from.
+Once the account is connected, please let your HackerOne team know and we can configure that account to be the one that your code review feedback is posted from.

-After signing up, you'll be prompted to authorize and connect with a version control hosting provider.
+After authenticating with GitLab, you'll be prompted to authorize and connect with a version control hosting provider.
 Click the GitLab option.

-You'll then be asked to authorize your GitLab user account with PullRequest.
+You'll then be asked to authorize your GitLab user account with HackerOne Code's GitLab application: PullRequest.

 You'll be prompted with a list of GitLab Groups associated with your GitLab account.